Kakinada Urban Development Authority

-The Kakinada Urban Development Authority (KAUDA), previously known as Godavari Urban Development Authority (GUDA), is an urban planning agency spread over the district of Kakinada in the Indian state of Andhra Pradesh.
+The Kakinada Urban Development Authority (KAUDA), split from the earlier Godavari Urban Development Authority (GUDA), is an urban planning agency spread over the district of Kakinada in the Indian state of Andhra Pradesh.
 It was constituted on 4 November 2016, under Andhra Pradesh Metropolitan Region and Urban Development Authority Act, 2020 with the headquarters located at Kakinada.
 R. C. Deepthi as Chairperson.

 Jurisdiction

 The jurisdictional area of KAUDA is spread over an area of 4387.66 sqkm and it covers 598 villages in 53 mandals of the district.
-The urban local bodies in the jurisdiction covers, two municipal corporations of Rajahmundry and Kakinada; municipalities viz., Samalkot, Peddapuram Pithapuram, Ramachandrapuram, Mandapeta, Yeleswaram, Amalapuram, Mummidivaram, Tuni.
+The urban local bodies in the jurisdiction covers, two municipal corporations of Rajahmundry and Kakinada; municipalities viz., Samalkot, Peddapuram Pithapuram,Gollaprolu Ramachandrapuram, Mandapeta, Yeleswaram, Amalapuram, Mummidivaram, Tuni.

 Recent notification by Govt.
 (28/01/2020) which increase the purview of KAUDA.